 Guided theatrical visit with Gaudí himself.
 Secrets and anecdotes about the construction and the daily life at the beginning of the 20th century.

 Casa Batlló is located in the centre of Barcelona, in the Eixample district.
 At Passeig de Gràcia, 43, 08007.

 Opening times.
 What’s the best time to visit Casa Batlló?

 Casa Batlló is open every day for the 365 days of the year.
 You can enter from 9 am until 8 pm.
 The last entrance is at 7 pm, so be sure you arrive on time.
 You can stay at the house as long as you want until the closing time.

 Try to avoid peak hours and your visit will be calmer.
 Early in the morning is the best choice.
 Remember, earlier, fewer people.
 Then, you will have the rest of the day to continue enjoying Barcelona.

-During Christmas holidays they put decorations and the atmosphere is very nice and cosy.
+During the Christmas holidays, they put on decorations and the atmosphere is very nice and cozy.
 It can be something for Christmas lovers.

 How to get to Casa Batlló?

-Casa Batlló is located in the city centre so it will be easy to reach.
+Casa Batlló is located in the city center so it will be easy to reach.